NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 </details>

 ## Additional note 5 - Second layer of skin missing
 Layout works by creating 80 fake entries, pushing real players out of the tablist.
-Unfortunately, players must be spawned around the player viewing the tablist in order to see second layer of their skin.
-Since those fake entries you see are not the actual players and aren't spawned, as a result, you won't see second layer of skin of players.
+Unfortunately, players must be spawned around the player viewing the tablist to see the second layer of their skin.
+Since those fake entries you see are not the actual players and aren't spawned, as a result, you won't see the second layers of skins.
 This can only be fixed by actually letting the real entries display in the tablist, which would require a rework of the feature, which is not planned.

 # Examples
 ## Example 1 - Per-server columns